 Imagine the horror of walking into your freezing office or home each morning or evening and having to freeze for some time while your ac unit picks up the pace and improves the temperature.
 Terrible right?
 Well, an auto-timer can simply switch on the unit for you, some minutes before you arrive each day so that you walk into a perfect atmosphere.

 Window ac units often feature adjustable-angle blades which direct the conditioned air in a specific direction.
-This is especially handy when you need an air blast to your face, or you want the air to hit you indirectly.
+This is especially handy when you need an air blast to your face or want the air to hit you indirectly.

 This feature is very critical in an AC unit, especially in urban areas.
-It improves the quality of the room air hence easily impacts your general health, especially if you spend most of your time in a particular space.
-Filters can be of the standard type, which is replaced after a certain stated period, or washable ones that are reusable until worn out.
+It improves the room air quality hence easily impacts your general health, especially if you spend most of your time in a particular space.
+Filters can be of the standard type, which is replaced after a certain stated period, or washable ones reusable until worn out.